maddsua/serial/readme.md

 - At the moment, special characters are not supported.
 Will come in v4

-- You might ask what newline it places when the "Use newline" is active?
-It'll be just '\n' character (LF, 0x0A)
+- You might ask what exaclty will be placed when the "Use newline" is active?
+It'll be just a single LF (0x0A) character

 # Lib serial-api